 Under the Fifth Amendment, the Court found a violation of not only Miranda, but also of the substantive Fifth Amendment right to remain silent.
 The Court found Cooper "adequately has stated a cause of action under section 1983 for a violation in the sheriff's department of his clearly established Fifth Amendment right against self-incrimination."

-Id. at 1242 (emphasis as The interrogators original). "conspired not only to ignore Cooper's response to the advisement of rights pursuant to Miranda, but also to defy any of the Constitution's assertion Amendment substantive right to silence, and to grill Cooper until he confessed."
+Id. at 1242 (emphasis as in the original).

+The interrogators "conspired not only to ignore Cooper's response to the advisement of rights pursuant to Miranda, but also to defy any assertion of the Constitution's Fifth Amendment substantive right to silence, and to grill Cooper until he confessed."
 Id.